 After reviewing Pinterest Best Practices for brands, I see, “Make Your Brand The Focal Point, Use Your Logo, Add Text Overlay,” all the things I was told to do when designing branded pins in The Pin Factory.
 Why is Pinterest telling me to be subtle as a content creator when a brand should make itself a focal point?
 Could it be because it’s difficult to sell tagged products for brands in the Pinterest Partner Program when a pin is branded to another business?
 Think back to that Audi example.
 If they were to place their logo on the bottom and type “Audi Rocks” on the pin, it would be odd to auto-tag similar-looking vehicles from Ford, Chevy, and Toyota, right?

 Are content creators being blatantly misled by Pinterest during these educational videos?
-If so, that’s a problem.
+If so, that’s a big Pinterest problem.

 Content creation is a business.
-House Of Hipsters is an online publication, and I offer ad space on my channels.
-My Pinterest account is a Pinterest for Business account… just like Better Homes and Garden has a business account, just like Peloton has a business account.
+House Of Hipsters is an online publication, and I offer ad space on my blog and social channels.
+HOH is a brand and my Pinterest account is a Pinterest for Business account… just like Better Homes and Garden has a Pinterest for Business account, just like Peloton has a Pinterest for Business account.
 Why shouldn’t I be screaming from the rooftops, “I have awesome stuff on my website that you’ll love!
 Click me!
 I’m House Of Hipsters!” on my pins?
-Why are you telling me to be subtle?
+Why is Pinterest telling me to be subtle?

 Over the past 15 years, the business of blogging has changed.
 Instead of chugging out fresh content day after day with nonstop hustle for every platform, We’ve slowed down.
 We’ve become more calculated and strategic with posts.
 Writing quality over quantity.
 Researching keywords so my post ranks higher on Google.

 Pinterest saw this slowdown with fresh content.
-Enter the release of Story Pins.
-As a creator with early access, and let me tell you, the organic reach is INSANE!
-An image pinned from my website might get 1000 impressions after a few days.
-But, when I create a Story Pin, I’ll get 1000 impressions in under 2 minutes.
+Enter the release of Story Pins now called Idea Pins.
+I was a creator with early access and tested Idea Pins — the organic reach was INSANE!
+An image pinned from my website might get 100 impressions after a few days.
+But, when I create an Idea Pin, I’ll get 1000 impressions in under 2 minutes.
 Pinterest you moved the goal post again.
 You really DO need that fresh sparkly new content.

-Once a Story Pin is published, users can interact with the pin by swiping through the frames and give it a heart because, Pinterest says, “We believe ideas from creators deserve more than just a double tap.”
+Once an Idea Pin is published, users can interact with the pin by swiping through the frames and can give it a heart because, Pinterest says, “We believe ideas from creators deserve more than just a double tap.”
 Oh Ben, staaaaahhhhp!
 You’re making me blush.
+I was all wrong, you really do love me!

-To beta test these Story Pins, Pinterest handpicked a group of bloggers, many friends of mine.
+To beta test these Idea Pins, Pinterest handpicked a group of bloggers, many friends of mine.
 We all came to the same consensus.
-The reach is outstanding, but there’s a major Pinterest problem — these pins do not link back to my website.
+The reach is outstanding, but there’s a Pinterest problem — these pins do not link back to my website.
 Where’s the traffic?
 Where’s the benefit?

 If you’ve made it this far, I’m dubbing you a long hauler!
-BRAVO!!!!
-You are in deep and ready to rumble.
+BRAVO!
+You are in deep with the problems at Pinterest, and you’re ready to rumble.
 Don’t worry, Pinterest T&Cs are oddly short, so I’ll follow suit and start wrapping up.

 The wording is vague lawyer talk but Pinterest does state that anything I post to the platform is referred to as “User Content”.
 I retain the rights and it still belongs to me.